 In a worst-case scenario, you either stand your ground or abandon

-Kudos to this woman.
-She probably went elbow-deep into that terrifying tank, making damn sure not to leave anything behind for the next person.
+Kudos to whoever this person was.
+They probably went elbow-deep into that terrifying tank, making damn sure not to leave anything behind for the next person.
 (Aside from some mildly disgusting light-duty labor).

 Okay, time to check out the men’s room, located right next door.
 And as far as doors go—this one is pretty sliced up.